brugobi/phaser-capstone/README.md

 - The backgrounds images, the skeleton zombies, and the chasing zombies used is avaible for free on [Open Game Art](https://opengameart.org);
 - The hero and the sniper used were design by me using the tool [Character Generator](http://gaurav.munjal.us/Universal-LPC-Spritesheet-Character-Generator/);
-- The walking dead Original Soundtrack theme All rights reserved !
+- The walking dead Original Soundtrack Theme All rights reserved !

 ## Author